xiaowu0162/LongMemEval/README.md

 We introduce LongMemEval, a comprehensive, challenging, and scalable benchmark for testing the long-term memory of chat assistants.

+## ⚠️ News

+* [2026/05] Check out [LongMemEval-V2](https://github.com/xiaowu0162/LongMemEval-V2): long-term memory in agentic context.
+* [2025/09] We have further cleaned up the history sessions to prevent interference on answer correctness.
+The updated benchmark can be found [here](https://huggingface.co/datasets/xiaowu0162/longmemeval-cleaned/) and the change logs can be found [here](https://docs.google.com/spreadsheets/d/16cHPu2B4XhgC-VvolIoWNs8wwm0Zkbpgu8H9x-qhxWg/edit?usp=sharing).
+You may also access the file at this google drive [link](https://drive.google.com/file/d/1zo5C2sKsN3-2TUZt7kiRd2wsZLmyd-4y/view?usp=sharing).
+* [2025/02] LongMemEval is accepted at ICLR 2025.
+* [2024/10] Benchmark released.

 ## 🧠 LongMemEval Overview

 We release 500 high quality questions to test five core long-term memory abilities: